 In 1956, Mail Management (Postal Service) was created as a branch of the Manitoba Provincial Government to provide centralized postal services.
 Effective April 1, 1996 the Postage Service was renamed Mail Management Agency and designated as a Special Operating Agency (SOA) pursuant to The Special Operating Agencies Financing Authority Act, Cap.
 S185, C.C.S.M. and operates under a charter approved by the Lieutenant Governor in Council.
-Effective April 1, 2005 the operations of the Materials Distribution Agency and the Mail Management Agency were amalgamated.
+Effective April 1, 2005, the operations of the Materials Distribution Agency and the Mail Management Agency were amalgamated.
 The amalgamated operations have been operating as the Materials Distribution Agency.

 The Agency is financed through the Special Operating Agencies Financing Authority (SOAFA).
 The Financing Authority has the mandate to hold and acquire assets required for and resulting from the Agency's operations and finances the Agency through repayable loans and working capital advances.
 This financial framework enables the Agency to operate in a business like manner according to public policy expectations.
-A Management Agreement between the Financing Authority and the Minister of Infrastructure and Transportation assigns responsibility to the Agency to manage and account for Agency-related assets and operations on behalf of the Financing Authority.
+A Management Agreement between the Financing Authority and the Minister responsible for the Agency assigns responsibility to the Agency to manage and account for Agency-related assets and operations on behalf of the Financing Authority.

-The Agency continues to be part of Manitoba Infrastructure and Transportation under the general direction of the Assistant Deputy Minister, Supply and Services Division, and ultimately the policy direction of the Deputy Minister and Minister.
+The Agency is now part of the Department of Finance under the general direction of the Associate Deputy Minister, Central Services Division, and ultimately the policy direction of the Deputy Minister and Minister.
 The Agency remains bound by relevant legislation and regulations.
 The Agency is also bound by administrative policy except where specific exemptions have been provided in its charter in order to meet business objectives.